seotesting-com/gsc-mcp-server/README.md

 # 🚀 Introduction: Setting Up MCP Server

-In this tutorial, we'll walk through the essential steps to set up an MCP server and integrate it with Claude Desktop for Google Search Console analytics.
+In this tutorial, we’ll walk you through the process of setting up your own MCP [Model Context Protocol](https://modelcontextprotocol.io/introduction) server, adding it to Claude Desktop, and integrating it with Google Search Console (GSC) data.

+Let’s get started! 🚀

 ## 🔹 What We'll Cover:
 1. **Generate Google Cloud Credentials** – Create and download a service account JSON key to authenticate API access.